create-with-swift/Flint/README.md

 ## Connection with visionOS
 Once the server is running correctly on your Mac and Blender is open with the add-on installed, you can launch the visionOS app—either on the simulator or a physical device.
+Modify the `url` property in the `ViewModel.swift` file adding your Mac IP Address.

 As soon as the app opens, enter your prompt into the text field and tap the button.
 If everything is set up properly, the model will appear in the space within a few seconds.

 ## Troubleshooting